juliangruber/require-rebuild/README.md

 # require-recompile

-  Path `require()` to recompile a node module if it has been built for a different node version.
+  Patch `require()` to recompile a node module if it has been built for a different node version.

 ## Usage